For those of us struggling with depression or any of its variants, the simple act of waking up every day can feel like a major accomplishment.

 Whether unemployment is causing your depression, or depression is an obstacle in your job search, it’s hard to get the right momentum to successfully find a job.

-And now that the COVID Crisis has hit, you may be depressed, anxious, coping with unprecedented uncertainty, and recently unemployed with no idea how to support yourself.
+And now, in a post-COVID world, you may be depressed, anxious, coping with unprecedented uncertainty, and recently unemployed with no idea how to support yourself.

 It feels overwhelming, but you’re not powerless.
 In this article, we’ll break down steps you can take to find a job — from getting into the right routine, to interview prep, to continuing in the face of rejection.